AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

+## Notices:

+“Copyright © 2022 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+All Rights Reserved.”

 # Cloud Phase Prediction with Multi-Sensor Domain Adaptation
 This repository provides an end-to-end deep domain adaptation with domain mapping and correlation alignment (DAMA) and apply it to classify the heterogeneous remote satellite cloud and aerosol types.